SnickCH/InsurgencySandstormDedicatedServer/README.md

 ### Timeline
+06.November 2023 - Edited the intro page.
+At the moment the image is 1-7 days old (not all daily build work as planned, because of some limitations)

 20.June 2022 - Thank you very much "Th3irdEye" for providing a docker-compose exmaple.
 It's now added to the project.

 04.April 2022 - n0ri added the new configuration for the GameUserSettings.ini files (NWI changed this in the background).
 Make sure you update your .ini files and start scripts for your servers